Nine Media News and Current Affairs: Closure

-On January 25, 2024, Media Newser Philippines reported that Nine Media Corporation and CNN were closing down CNN Philippines by mutual agreement due to financial losses, as well as poor ratings of the network and loss of advertisers' support.
+On January 25, 2024, Media Newser Philippines reported that Nine Media and CNN were closing down CNN Philippines by mutual agreement due to financial losses, as well as poor ratings of the network and loss of advertisers' support.

 Nine Media News and Current Affairs was dissolved a week late, on January 31, 2024.
 The division's live news operations had ceased on January 29, citing financial losses and a shift in focus to the operations of their sister channel, Aliw Channel 23.

 On the same day, after CNN Philippines signed off at 10:00 p.m., TV5 Network took over RPN's airtime and formally launched its replacement channel RPTV the following day.
-Its news programs are now outsourced from TV5's news division News5, which acquired Nine Media News and Current Affairs' news operations and assets.
-On July 1, 2024, CNN Philippines' operations and assets, as well as its current affairs archives, were handled over to the newly created NewsWatch Plus, a news service created by Nine Media Corporation together with its parent Broadreach Media Holdings, Inc and independently managed by former staff of CNN Philippines.
-The said launch was the revamp of former RPN's in-house newscast, which was defunct 11 years ago.
+Its news programs are now outsourced from TV5's news division, News5, acquiring the latter's former news operations and assets.
+On July 1, 2024, CNN Philippines' operations and assets, as well as its current affairs archives, were handled over to the newly created NewsWatch Plus, a digital news service created by Nine Media Corporation's indirect parent company Broadreach Media Holdings, Inc. and independently managed by former staff of CNN Philippines.
+The said launch was the revival of former RPN's in-house flagship newscast, which was defunct 11 years ago.
 Its current affairs archives will be seen initially on online and digital platform starting from July 1, 2024, and later on TV (via RPTV and Aliw Channel 23).
-Other several personalities and remaining staff who are not part of its successor outlet (including the likes of Pinky Webb and Mai Rodriguez), however, were later resurfaced on Prage's newly launched news channel Bilyonaryo News Channel.
+Other several personalities and remaining staff who are not part of its successor outlet, however, were later resurfaced either News5, ABS-CBN News and Current Affairs (which took over the CNN Philippines' role of supplying news content for AMBS' All TV since April 15, 2024), GMA News, Presidential Communications Office (through RPN's half-sister companies PTV and IBC), or Prage's newly launched Bilyonaryo News Channel.